ECE3400Team17/ECE3400_Team17/lab1.md

 ## Part 5: Parallax Servos

-We callabrated our motors by running the following code, which sets the :
+We calibrated our motors by running the following code, which sets the write value for eat motor to 90.
+At 90, calibrated motors should not move, in our case the motors were not calibrated.
+We turned the knob inthe side of the motor, until they stoped moving.
 ```
 #include <Servo.h>
 Servo servoL;